Small Business Sentiment Drops:

 Inventories And Sales

-Has the Fed's strategy of quantitative easing had a positive impact on Small Businesses?
+Has the Fed's zero interest rate policy and quantitative easing had a positive impact on Small Businesses?

 Business Optimism and Consumer Confidence